Commonwealth of Dominica

 Dominica, a lush volcanic island in the Caribbean region of the Americas, boasts a small population of about 67,408 across its 751 km² area, with Roseau as its vibrant capital.
 Known as the "Nature Isle" for its rainforests, hot springs, and black-sand beaches, it's a haven for eco-tourism and boasts the world's second-largest boiling lake.
 Despite its size, the nation emphasizes sustainable development and resilience against natural disasters like hurricanes.

-Dominica experienced robust GDP growth of 3.652% in 2023, indicating recovery or expansion following recent economic disruptions.
-However, this growth was accompanied by a high inflation rate of 5.087%, suggesting that price pressures may be eroding consumer purchasing power and the real value of the economic expansion.
+Dominica experienced a healthy GDP growth of 3.652% in 2023, indicating economic recovery or expansion.
+However, this growth is accompanied by a significant inflation rate of 5.087%, which could erode purchasing power and pose challenges for its small economy.

 GDP (Current US$)